janiluuk/L4D2_DLR/README.md

 - Soldier has faster moving speed and takes less damage. configurable.
 - Athlete has faster moving speed and a parachute. configurable.
 - Commando reload rate actually works now
+- Commando damage modifiers are configurable per weapon, default one is used for rest
 - Medic has more options to spawn.
 Has faster healing and revival times.
 - Includes modifiers for adrenaline/pills/revive/heal durations in the config. disable with "talents_health_modifiers_enabled"
 - Announcement to other players when healing spot is active.
+- Players get notified when theyre being healed.
 - Default health for players without class configurable.
 Menu does not spam you if you don't choose a class.
 - Engineer spawns ready-to-use upgrade packs instead of deployable boxes.
+- Engineer, medic and saboteur get countdown for next deployment when trying to deploy too early
 - Turrets don't block anymore, so you cannot abuse it by boxing in opponents.
 - Saboteur moves faster when crouched and shows visibility status.
 - Saboteur changes color when invisible to enemies.